 - Time tracking.
 Track time and see real-time updates from the dashboard on how much time you spend on each task.
 Seamlessly convert tracked time to automated timesheets to reduce admin time and ensure accurate payments.

-- Employee productivity.
+- Productivity monitoring.
 See activity scores, website and app usage, and more to gauge workloads.
 Concerned employees are being overworked?
 Check the achievement badges feature to see hours worked, activity hot streaks, and other metrics that may signify burnout.

 - Hubstaff Insights.
 Get more insight into how your team performs with Hubstaff Insights.
 Manage utilization, see time spent in meetings, identify productive and unproductive apps, and more to manage workloads effectively.